vgermandev/vgermandev/lknInOneLine.md

-I am working on a new computer language with the name __LKN__.

-Please check the few notes below about it.

-## LKN in one line
+# LKN in one line

 LKN is a computer language.
 “LKN” stands for “Language of Knowledge” or “Love for Knowledge.”
 It can be used as a calculator, programming language, or inference/rule engine.
 The programming language part is inspired by Smalltalk.